-I Asked My Husband, ‘Have You Ever Thought of Giving up on Our Relationship?’
+I Asked Andy, ‘Have You Ever Thought of Giving up on Our Relationship?’

 Here I am, it’s a cold November London afternoon, I’m sitting under a blanket, enjoying my glass of bubbly, gathering my inner courage to ask my husband a tingling question, I hesitated as the fear and uncertainty started to creep in… I decided to go for it before I let my fear get the better of me, “Have you ever thought of giving up on our relationship?”.
 By that time, my husband and I had been together for 3.5 years and been recently married for 3 months.
 I think his answer would be no, but you never know.
 I was ready to take whatever answer comes from him.

-That is just a small glimpse into our Relationship Reflection (RR), within which, I’m often going through an emotional rollercoaster, with a mixture of excitement, reassurance, but also fear, uncertainty, doubt and vulnerability.
+That is just a small glimpse into our Quarterly Relationship Reflection (read a previous post Our Quarterly Relationship Reflection), within which, I’m often going through an emotional rollercoaster, with a mixture of excitement, reassurance, but also fear, uncertainty, doubt and vulnerability.
 And often feel a sense of relief, lightness, achievement, love and connection afterwards.

 What is a Relationship Reflection?

 A Relationship Reflection is an honest conversation, where you and your partner give each other 100% attention, to recognise and celebrate past successes, also to discuss any issues or concerns you may have regarding your relationship and each other.
 It is a special ceremony for a couple to pause, reflect, reconnect and grow together.